sugi2000/STCja/Introduction/What_is_software_studies.md

 <!--
 For now, the number of people who can script and program keeps increasing.
 Although we are far from a true “long tail” for software, software development is gradually getting more democratized.
 It is, therefore, the right moment to start thinking theoretically about how software is shaping our culture, and how it is shaped by culture in its turn.
 The time for “software studies” has arrived.
 -->

-Cultural software
---

-Media applications
---

-From documents to performances
---

-Why the history of cultural software does not exist
---

-Summery of the book's narrative
---